ISP2018/tictactoe-start/README.md

 On Github you should have:

-1. Issues for all the bugs and defects.
+1. Issues for all the defects.
 All issues are closed, with reference to the commit that fixed the issue.
-2. Issue(s) for the 4x4 "enhancement".
+2. Issue(s) for the 4x4 game enhancement.
 Also closed.
 3. These branches: `master`, `dev`, `fix_gameover_bug`.
 4. Tags: `VER_1.0`, `VER_1.0.1`, `VER_2.0`.
 5. Up-to-date source code on `master`.